ABC UK Grants

 The grants programme is open to a wide range of applicants - those in primary care, urologists, cancer specialists and researchers.
 Our view of what constitutes an eligible project is deliberately broad - for example, projects might be aimed at improving patient experience in a practical setting, improving early diagnosis in primary care, focus on improving or developing treatments, be a data led piece of research or a lab-based project.

-The Andrew Meadows Awards
+The Andrew Meadows Award

-We are pleased to announce that we are also launching a new annual special Award within the IOPP Programme - the Andrew Meadows Award.
-A special in memory research Award given each year to the project which, in the view of the judging panel, is most deserving of special funding.
-The Andrew Meadows Award will be given to the project we consider to be the outstanding project from the submissions we receive to our annual IOPP grant round.
+As part of the IOPP Grants Programme, a special in memory research Award which will be given each year to the project which, in the view of the judging panel, is most deserving of special funding.
+The Andrew Meadows Award will be given to the project we consider to be the outstanding project from the submissions we receive to the annual IOPP grant round.
+We wish to commemorate Andrew Meadows, who sadly died from bladder cancer in 2018 - this special Award is in his memory.
+We thank Andrew's family for their generosity in supporting vital research into bladder cancer.

 National Institute for Health Research (NIHR) non-commercial Partner